AdobeDocs/experience-manager-cloud-service.en/help/journey-migration/readiness.md

 ### Establishing KPIs {#establish-kpis}

-If you have not established Key Performance Indicators (KPIs) previously, it is recommended to establish KPIs for your Adobe Experience Manager (AEM) implementation to help your team focus on what matters the most.
+If you have not established Key Performance Indicators (KPIs) previously, it is recommended to establish KPIs for your AEM implementation to help your team focus on what matters the most.

-Refer to [Developing KPIs](https://guided.adobe.com/welcome/aem/part6.html) to learn how to choose the right KPIs for your business objectives.
+See [Developing KPIs](https://guided.adobe.com/welcome/aem/part6.html) to learn how to choose the right KPIs for your business objectives.

 ## What's Next {#what-is-next}